optittm/bugprediction/docs/advanced_configuration.md

 ```

 Then for all versions greater than 1.0.0 (inclusive) and less than 2.0.0 (inclusive), the restriction will be ["path_1"].
-In addition, two versions is specified without an operator, the default operator used is `[]`.
+In addition, if two versions are specified without an operator, the default operator used is `[]`.

 #### The `][` Operator